-Tom Roberts, born in Toronto and came from a very artistic family.
-His mother, Frida, was an artist.
-His father, Percy was the proprietor of the Roberts Art Gallery, which was established in 1842, it has the distinction of being the oldest art gallery in Canada.
+Tom Roberts, born in Toronto, came from a very artistic family, his mother, Frida, an artist and his father, Percy, the proprietor of the Roberts Art Gallery, which was established by his grandfather in 1842 and has the distinction of being the oldest art gallery in Canada.
 Roberts studied at Central Technical School in Toronto and at the Ontario College of Art under J.W.
 Beatty and Fred Haines.
 His association with both of these artists probably brought him to Meadowvale in the late 1920s and 30s.
-Roberts' works depicting rural Ontario provided the inspiration and love of a subject for which he was so aptly recognized during his lifetime, Meadowvale being a fine example of such a village.
+Roberts' works depicting the small village scene provided the inspiration and love of a subject for which he was so aptly recognized during his lifetime, Meadowvale being a fine example of such a village.
 Roberts was considered an established artist by 1928 and went on to have a very successful career as four-season Canadian artist whose works were painted in each province.

-He was a full member of the Royal Canadian Academy and the Ontario Society of Artists.
+He was a full member of the Royal Canadian Academy and the O.S.A.
 He lived in Port Credit where he died in 1998.